DataCurationNetwork/CURATED/_modules/module-a.md

    <br>
   &nbsp;&nbsp;2.
 Complete metadata profiles and README documentation to enhance discovery, access, and linkages.
    <br>
   &nbsp;&nbsp;3.
-Add or replace files supplemented by the depositor from the Request step and any inforamtion gathered in the Understand step.
+Add or replace files supplemented by the depositor from the Request step and any information gathered in the Understand step.
   </p>

   <br>